Abstracts of Preformed Panels and Roundtables

 Mary-Ann Constantine (University of Wales Centre for Advanced Welsh and Celtic Studies).
 Avernus in Paradise: poisoned water in the landscapes of Romantic-era Wales.

 Andrew Webb (Bangor University). ‘the deep dark zero’: Dylan Thomas and the contaminated landscapes of the future.

-Neal Alexander (Aberystwyth University).
+Jamie Harris (Aberystwyth University).
 After Chernobyl: Welsh poetry and nuclear power.